Presidio Heights

 9:55 PM (approx)?

 For reasons unknown, Stine drove one block past Maple to Cherry Street.
 The passenger then shot Stine once in the head (behind the right ear) with a 9mm handgun.
-The killer then exited the cab, and went into the front seat where he took Stine's wallet and car keys, and cut away a section of Stine's bloodstained shirt.
+The killer exited the cab, and went into the front seat where he took Stine's wallet and car keys, and cut away a section of Stine's bloodstained shirt.
 He also apparently wiped away fingerprints on the cab interior.
+He then left and walked away.

-The official files give the time of the murder as "9:55 PM".
-However, the exact time is open to speculation.
-The duration of the crime, from the gunshot to the time Zodiac left the cab, was probably no more than about 3 minutes.
-When Officers Pelissetti and Peda arrived, the killer had only walked away moments before—probably less than a minute earlier.
+The duration of the crime, from the gunshot to the time Zodiac left the cab, was probably no more than 3 minutes.
+When Officers Pelissetti and Peda arrived at 9:58 (approx), the killer had only walked away moments before—probably less than a minute earlier.
 If Pelissetti's arrival time of 9:58 PM is correct, it suggests that Zodiac probably shot Stine around 9:55 PM.

-The gunshot was heard by several teenagers across the street at the home of the Robbins family.
-The kids, Lindsey (16) and Rebecca Robbins (13) had some friends over watching TV.
-The teenagers watched from an upper story window in a house across the street approximately 60 feet away.
+The killer was observed by several teenagers across the street at the home of the Robbins family.
+The Robbins kids, Lindsey (16) and Rebecca (13) had some friends over watching TV.
+Although none of them heard the gunshot, one of the teens noticed the cab outside with the interior light on, brightly lit.
+The teenagers watched from an upper story window in the house across the street approximately 60 feet away.
 The observation was hampered by “poor lighting conditions and fog.”

-The teenagers described the suspect to be a white male "in his early forties, 5' 8", heavy build, reddish blond, crew cut hair, wearing eyeglasses, dark brown trousers, dark (navy blue or black) 'parka' jacket, dark shoes."
-Armond Pelisetti's San Francisco PD police report on Presidio Heights crime (2 pages)
+The teenagers described the suspect as a white male "in his early forties, 5' 8", heavy build, reddish blond, crew cut hair, wearing eyeglasses, dark brown trousers, dark (navy blue or black) 'parka' jacket, dark shoes."
+Armond Pelissetti's San Francisco PD police report on Presidio Heights crime (2 pages)

 9:56 PM (approx)

 One of the teens upstairs called the police to report the crime while it was still underway.
-Police then radioed an APB alerting police patrols about the crime and mistakenly identified the suspect as a NMA (negro male adult).
+Police then radioed an APB alerting police patrols about the crime and mistakenly identifying the suspect as a NMA (negro male adult).
+The mixup in descriptions given by the police dispatch remains unexplained.

 At around the same time, Lindsey and Rebecca went downstairs to watch from a closer window.
-The saw the suspect push Stine into an upright position then exit the cab, walk around the rear of the car, and open the driver's side door.
-Stine had slumped over again, and the man again tried pulling Stine into an upright position, then wiped down parts of the door and dashboard with a rag.
+They saw the suspect push Stine into an upright position, then exit the cab, walk around the rear of the car, and open the driver's side door.
+Stine had slumped over again, and the man tried pulling Stine into an upright position, then wiped down parts of the door and dashboard with a rag.

 The suspect then left and started calmly walking north on Cherry Street.
 Lindsey went outside to watch where he was going.
 The time was approximately 9:58 PM.
 From retired Vallejo Police officer Jim Dean's interview with the Robbins kids.